What is Mental Health Stigma?

 How to Reduce Mental Health Stigma?

-Watching other people’s experiences of mental health struggles, normalizing it and realizing that it is a common human experience (e.g., Bell Let’s Talk and Bring Change to Mind).
+Learning other people’s experiences of mental health struggles, normalizing it and realizing that it is a common human experience (e.g., Bell Let’s Talk, Bring Change to Mind, or Google serach “celebrity mental health”).

-Engaging positively with people who experience mental health conditions, such as volunteering at mental health organizations (e.g., Hong Fook Mental Health Association).
+Engaging positively with people who experience mental health conditions, such as volunteering at mental health organizations (e.g., Hong Fook Mental Health Association, Canadian Mental Health Association).

 Click here to have a 10-minute free phone consultation with Dr. Houyuan Luo, a registered counselling/clinical psychologist in Toronto, Ontario.
 Dr. Luo is a Chinese/Asian Canadian psychologist.